rblades/dhworkbook_master/docs/module-5/Exercises.md

 -----

-## Exercise 4: Creating an online exhibit with Omeka
+## Creating an online exhibit with Omeka

 [Omeka](https://omeka.org/) is an open source Content Management System (CMS) for sharing digital collections and creating media-rich online exhibits.
 A CMS is a web program that manages web content including graphics, text, videos, and more.
 A CMS allows users to upload their content via a Graphical User Interface (GUI) and organizes it into appropriate folder structures.
 Traditional websites are programmed from the ground up &mdash; everything from structure, to styling, to creating folders and specifiying where multi-media content is located.

-The main advantage of using a CMS is that it requires little to no actual, background-level programming.
+The main advantage of using a CMS is that it requires little to no actual background-level programming.
 That being said, anyone can edit a CMS's source code files, add their own, or modify them to fit their needs.
 Most CMSs are built with [PHP](https://en.wikipedia.org/wiki/PHP), a web scripting language used to dynamically create content.
 However, most CMSs are also accompanied by massive native and third party plugin libraries that allow users to modify their website without touching any source code.
 Examples of CMSs include Wordpress, Drupal, Grav, Known, Joomla, and many more.

 Unlike many popular CMSs, Omeka is not a blogging platform.
 Omeka is used to create online exhibits.
 Today we are going to create a simple online exhibit.